Collection Development Policy

 Role of Pace Faculty and Students in Materials Selection

 The Pace Library actively encourages the involvement of Pace faculty in the materials selection process.
 Librarians on each campus work through their respective Faculty Library Liaison Committees and with individual faculty members to ensure that their subject knowledge and expertise in key growth areas are reflected in collection management decisions.
 The Pace Library also welcomes input from matriculated students and alumni.
-Comments on the Library’s collections and purchase recommendations should be communicated directly to the local collection managers in printed format, via e-mail, or through the online suggestion box appearing on the Library’s Home Page.
-The local collection managers are happy to share the library’s key selection methodologies, opening day and core collection guides, and assorted reviewing media with requestors.
+Comments on the Library’s collections and purchase recommendations should be communicated directly to the local collection managers via e-mail.
+The local collection managers are happy to share the library’s key selection methodologies, and assorted reviewing media with requestors.

 The local collection managers and subject selectors are responsible for conducting ongoing assessments of the Pace Library collections.
 The factors that drive assessment include: repeated inter-loan requests from certain subject categories; new course curricular support; subject searches that yield excessively high percentages of outdated materials; replacement of lost and valuable resources; and usage statistics generated from the library’s online circulation system or vendors’ information retrieval systems.
-The assessment process employs a combination of collection-based data [publication dates, circulation/ILL transaction activity, ALA/ACRL library and regional academic accreditation standards, etc.], client-based data [enrollment distribution patterns, patron satisfaction surveys, fill rates, etc.], and budget-based data [percentage allotment of University budget for the Library, impact of price indices on acquisitions activity, etc.].
+The assessment process employs a combination of collection-based data, client-based data, and budget-based data.
 Various qualitative and quantitative assessment instruments may be used, separately or in combination, such as Lib Qual+ and collection analysis software, to determine collection adequacy.

 Weeding and Selective Withdrawal Process:

 The periodic weeding of the Pace Library collections is an integral function of collection management and necessary to maintain the vitality and usefulness of the Pace Library collections and integrity of the catalog database.
-The subject expertise of Librarians combined with the use of respected bibliographic selection tools, such as Books for College Libraries, are essential determinants in retention and withdrawal decisions.
-Typical candidates slated for permanent discard include: mutilated and dilapidated materials, broken and defective sets, superseded editions, multiple copies of little used materials, lost and long overdue items.
-As an alternative, infrequently consulted, but still considered valuable materials, may be transferred to the offsite storage facility in Patterson, New York, where they can be retrieved, as needed, within 48 hours.
-In recent years, the Pace Library has resorted to cost effective remote storage options to reclaim space for new acquisitions plus the eventual creation of collaborative and technologically enhanced learning environments.
+The subject expertise of Librarians combined with the use of respected bibliographic selection tools, such as Resources for College Libraries, are essential determinants in retention and withdrawal decisions.
+Typical candidates slated for permanent discard include: mutilated and dilapidated materials, broken and defective sets, superseded editions, multiple copies of little used materials, lost and long overdue items

-The Associate University Librarians in consultation with the local collection managers will determine whether a prospective donation appropriately reflects the content and spirit of the Pace Library’s Collection Development Policy, including whether the gift satisfies a current or anticipated curriculum need or possesses research potential in an important academic area.
-Other questions that may be invoked: Is the value of the gift commensurate with the costs involved in cataloguing, processing, and warehousing the materials?
-Has the prospective donor placed undue or cumbersome restrictions on handling, disposition, and public access?
-Will the gift collection require periodic updating through the purchase of current or out-of-print publications, thereby diverting scarce financial resources from urgent academic priorities?
+The Associate University Librarians in consultation with the local collection managers will determine whether a prospective donation appropriately reflects the content and spirit of the Pace Library’s Collection Development Policy.
 Occasionally, the Library may accept a gift deemed prestigious, either due to the rarity or uniqueness of the gift or the donor’s special credentials.
-The Librarian may also recommend that the benefactor redirect the intended gift to another institution with more appropriate holdings.
+The Librarian may recommend that the benefactor redirect the intended gift to another institution with more appropriate holdings.
 All donations are gratefully acknowledged in writing, but it is the responsibility of donors to determine market value by consulting competent and recognized appraisers, if they wish to declare these gifts on their income tax returns.